akjadhav/asst2/README.md

 ### What You Need To Do ###

 Your job is to implement a task execution engine that efficiently uses your multi-core CPU.
 You will be graded on both the correctness of your implementation (it must run all the tasks correctly) as well as on its performance.
 This should be a fun coding challenge, but it is a non-trivial piece of work.
-To help you stay on the right track, to complete Part A of the assignment, we will have you implement multiple versions of the task system, slowly increasing in complexity and performance of your implementation.
+To help you stay on the right track, to complete Part A of the project, we will have you implement multiple versions of the task system, slowly increasing in complexity and performance of your implementation.
 Your three implementations will be in the classes defined in `tasksys.cpp/.h`.

 * `TaskSystemParallelSpawn`
 * `TaskSystemParallelThreadPoolSpinning`